Space-time least-squares isogeometric method and efficient solver for parabolic problems: Linear solver

 \subsection{Inclusion of the geometry information in the preconditioner}

 The spectral estimates in Section \ref{sec:spec_est} show the dependence on $\mathbf{G}$ (see the proof of Theorem \ref{teo:spec_est}): the geometry parametrization affects the performance of our preconditioner \eqref{eq:preconditioner}, as it is confirmed by the numerical tests in Section \ref{sec:num_test}.
-In this section we present a strategy to partially incorporate $\mathbf{G}$ in the preconditioner, without increasing its computational cost.
+In this section, we present a strategy to partially incorporate $\mathbf{G}$ in the preconditioner, without increasing its computational cost.
 The same idea has been used in \cite{Montardini2018} for the Stokes problem.
-A complete analysis of this strategy will be addressed in a forthcoming work.